 If there are air bubbles in the oral syringe, keep the bottle upside down and push the plunger so that all of the liquid flows back into the bottle.
 Repeat Step 5 until the air bubbles are gone.

 Do not forcefully push on the plunger.

 Do not direct the medicine to the back of the mouth or throat.
 This may cause choking.

 If the dose of EPIDIOLEX prescribed by the healthcare provider is more than 5 mL, repeat steps 4 through 8 to complete the dose.

-If your dose of EPIDIOLEX is 8 mL, withdraw 5 mL of medicine into the syringe and take the medicine.
+If your dose of EPIDIOLEX is 8 mL, withdraw 5 mL of medicine into the syringe and give the medicine.
 Insert the tip of the oral syringe back into the bottle adapter and withdraw 3 mL of medicine.
-Take the medicine to receive a total dose of 8 mL.
+Give the medicine to receive a total dose of 8 mL.

 Do not remove the bottle adapter.
 The cap will fit over it.